 To offer some more incentive to participate in class, students will have a chance to earn Branston Bucks to improve their grades.
 Students who participate in class or office hours by answering or asking questions (verbally or in writing) or who demonstrate excellent classroom behavior will earn Branston Bucks, which can be used during the final exam day to buy back points missed from the Individual Assignments score.

 Quizzes

-Approximately every other week you will take a brief 10 point quiz, first individually and then with a randomly assigned quiz partner.
-You have the option to take the quiz individually if you so desire and if you notify me before quiz partners are assigned.
+Approximately every other week you will take a brief 15 question quiz, first individually and then with a randomly assigned quiz partner.
+Your score will be the average of the individual and partner quiz scores.

 Exams